CWKSC/mynote/OperatingSystem/README.md

 Multiple processes or thread read or write shared data

 Final value will depend on execution order, first execution will be cover

+There are three popular solution to solve the problem:

+- Mutual Exclusion
+- Semaphores
+- IPC -Message Passing